 Joint tenancy and the survivorship mechanic

 Joint tenancy is undivided ownership: each joint tenant owns the whole property jointly with the other, with no specific share.
-On the death of one joint tenant the whole property passes automatically to the surviving joint tenant outside the will.
-The mechanic is called "right of survivorship" or jus accrescendi and is the defining feature of joint tenancy in English and Welsh land law (with equivalent rules in Scotland and Northern Ireland).
+On the death of one joint tenant the whole property passes automatically to the survivor, outside the will.
+That automatic transfer is the "right of survivorship" (jus accrescendi), the defining feature of joint tenancy in English and Welsh land law, with equivalent rules in Scotland and Northern Ireland.

 - The deceased joint tenant's interest forms part of their estate for IHT computation (IHTA 1984 s.5).
 HMRC's IHTM15040 confirms the working position: the deceased's interest is conventionally valued at 50% of the net equity (or other appropriate share for more than two joint tenants).